EthixLucifer/may-interview-coder-withoupaywall-opensource/README.md

    - **Coding Mode**: View generated solutions with detailed explanations and complexity analysis
    - **MCQ Mode**: Get detailed analysis of each question with correct answers and explanations
    - Use debugging feature by taking more screenshots of error messages or code (Coding mode)
+   - Add additional context through the text input field for more precise debugging
    - Get structured analysis with identified issues, corrections, and optimizations
    - Toggle between solutions and queue views as needed